daneroo/go-ted1k/README.md

 - Bring back Evernote TODO to here...
 - Verify(eph,eph) - has a timing bug for output Verified before .. took..
-- json streaming parsing - using EasyJSON unmarshaling (with encoding/json for streaming) yields 15% speedup
-- write to ipfs byDay:~650k/s vs byMonth:1.0M/s (same to a lesser extent with json) 930k/s vs 950k/s
+- Write to ipfs byDay:~650k/s vs byMonth:1.0M/s (same to a lesser extent with json) 930k/s vs 950k/s
 - channels of slices `chan []types.Entry`
   - Extract slice manipulation
 - Verify and **merge** - for faster inserts